rahul7976/filament/README.md

 ## Directory structure

-This repository not only contains the core Filament engine, but also its supporting libraries and tools.
+This repository not only contains the core Filament engine but also its supporting libraries and tools.

 - `android`:               Android libraries and projects